Please note: Due to popular demand, we are no longer accepting applications to SEE for Summer 2023.

 You must be a current high school student or recent high school graduate.
 Our typical student is a rising junior (~35%) or senior (~65%) in high school.
 Talented ninth-graders (rising sophomores) may be considered; however, priority will be given to older students.
 Graduated seniors are also eligible to participate during the summer before they begin their college career.

-Students participating in a residential program must have been born between July 29, 2005, and July 2, 2008; they must be at least 15 years of age on move-in day and no older than 17 years of age on the last day of the program.
+For 2024, students participating in a residential program must have been born between July 27, 2006, and June 30, 2009.; they must be at least 15 years of age on move-in day and no older than 17 years of age on the last day of the program.
+We cannot accept students who turn 18 before the final day of the course to a residential program.
+You must be under 18 years of age to live in the residence hall.

 Academic Prerequisites